“Should you treat all of your customers or members the same way?”

 And yet most digital marketing for banks and credit unions features campaigns that are still providing their website and digital banking visitors with an undifferentiated marketing experience.
 The same ads and marketing promotions are being delivered to everyone, whether the account or service being sold is appropriate for the visitor or not.
 It’s the digital version of offering dog treats to absolutely everyone through the drive-up, dog status notwithstanding.

-So how can banks and credit unions level up their digital banking customer experience?
+So how can banks and credit unions level up their digital marketing for customer experience?
 Consider these three opportunities to create the best customer experience for each of your individual account holders.

 Modern websites can easily track a visitor’s on-site browsing history and then use that information to present contextually relevant offers.
 Did the visitor head to your consumer section and then look at your checking accounts?
 Use smart marketing features to automatically display a banner ad for your new checking promotion – not your new auto loan rates or promo of the month – the next time they visit your home page.